Persist all the data points in the memory table of the storage group to the disk, and seal the data file.

 Frequently call flush can result in small data files that degrade query performance.

 Clear the cache of chunk, chunk metadata and timeseries metadata to release the memory footprint.
-In cluster mode, we provide commands to clear local node cache and clear the cluster cache.

-SET SYSTEM TO READONLY / RUNNING
+SET SYSTEM TO READONLY / WRITABLE

 Session timeout controls when idle sessions are closed.
 An idle session is one that had not initiated any query or non-query operations for a period of time.